 Important Federal Loan News for Borrowers

-On August 17, 2022, the U.S Department of Education (ED) announced details of the Fresh Start Initiative for certain borrowers with a defaulted federal student loan and regaining financial aid eligibility.
+On Aug.
+17, 2022, the U.S Department of Education announced details of the Fresh Start Initiative.

-The Fresh Start Initiative eliminates student loan default, and makes it possible for borrowers with a federal student loan in default to:
+The initiative makes it possible for borrowers with a federal student loan in default to:

-- Regain access to federal financial aid (i.e. Pell grant, SEOG, work-study, etc., if eligible)
+- Regain access to federal financial aid (such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, work-study, etc., if eligible)

 - Have access to other federal student aid benefits restored